LandRegistry-Attic/external-style-guide/README.md

 Commit all of the above to your repo.

 When updates to the style-guide are made.
-Repeat the above and over write your applications global templates and build directory assets.
+Repeat the above and over write your application's global templates and build directory assets.